-- Enabled specifies whether the code anomaly is displayed in the Executive Report. - Caption is the display name for the anomaly in the Executive Report. - ListName is the name of the list of anomalous code constructs displayed in the Executive Report category of the Interactive Analysis Clipper tool. - Criterion is the full path name of the criterion in the Interactive Analysis Advanced Search tool. including the tab name (General) and any folder names.
-For example, General: Coding Standards \MOVE Statements\Possible Data Padding.
+- Enabled specifies whether the code anomaly is displayed in the Executive Report. - Caption is the display name for the anomaly in the Executive Report. - ListName is the name of the list of anomalous code constructs displayed in the Executive Report category of the Interactive Analysis Clipper tool. - Criterion is the full path name of the criterion in the Interactive Analysis Advanced Search tool, including the tab name (General) and any folder names.
+For example, General: Coding Standards \MOVE Statements\Possible Data Padding. - Model is the Interactive Analysis model for the source files to be searched, e.g., "COBOL".